 Getting cosy with your cervix – what you need to know

 Not a word most people would associate with the cervix, getting “cosy” is it?
-But this is essentially what we all need to do: get comfortable and show our cervixes a bit of love.
+But this is essentially what we all need to do.
+To get comfortable and show our cervixes a bit of love.

 What the cervix is and does

 In medical speak the cervix is “a cylinder-shaped neck of tissue that connects the vagina and uterus.”
 But for most of us, this description doesn’t really go far enough and help us to connect with our own cervixes.
-If that sounds like you, check out the Beautiful Cervix Project where you can find lots of really thoughtful resources – including a collaborative photo gallery of cervixes.
+If this sounds like you, check out the Beautiful Cervix Project.
+You can find lots of really thoughtful resources – including a collaborative photo gallery of cervixes.

 When should we be talking about our cervixes?

-Cervixes only really come up in conversation in conjunction with dysfunction or dramatic changes such as the other “c” word – cancer – or when we’re talking about pregnant women.
-But all women have a cervix – not all of them go through pregnancy or cancer – and it’s essential that we change the nature of the conversation around cervixes.
+Cervixes only really come up in conversation in conjunction with dysfunction or dramatic changes.
+Changes such as the other “c” word – cancer.
+Or when we’re talking about pregnant women.
+Although all women have a cervix not all of them go through pregnancy or cancer.
+And it’s essential that we change the nature of the conversation around cervixes.

-While cervical screening is really important (according to Robert Music, Chief Executive of Jo’s Cervical Cancer Trust, screening prevents 75% of cervical cancers from developing and provides the best protection against the disease), how are we supposed to realise when something is amiss or spot the warning signs if we’re not in touch with our cervixes?
+While cervical screening is really important: according to Robert Music, Chief Executive of Jo’s Cervical Cancer Trust, screening prevents 75% of cervical cancers from developing and provides the best protection against the disease.
+But how are we supposed to realise when something is amiss or spot the warning signs if we’re not in touch with our cervixes?

 Your cervix deserves more than to be associated solely with a potentially frightening medical diagnosis.

-How could it be easier to talk about our cervixes, and what impact might that have on screening rates?
+How could it be easier to Start getting cosy with our cervix.
+And what impact might that have on screening rates?

-There’s now a growing collective of women turning the tide on the silence – sharing their experiences and educating other women who’ve been effectively shut out of the knowledge of their own bodies.
-One of these women is Menstrual Maven, Lisa Lister and she explains:
+There’s now a growing collective of women turning the tide on the silence.
+By sharing their experiences and educating other women who’ve been effectively shut out of the knowledge of their own bodies.
+One of these women is Menstrual Maven, Lisa Lister and she explains.

 Love Lea x